youreachedrahat/PPBL-2023-Token-Registry/readme.md

     c.
 Now, go to your fork on GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
 Once there, look for and click in the **Web IDE** button (at the left side of the *Clone* button).
 That action will open a VS Code console in your web browser, ready to edit code.

     d.
-Located at VS Code, create a new file inside the `mappings` folder.
+Located at VS Code:

+        - create a new file inside the `mappings` folder.
 The name of the file should follow the format: `Hex_obtained_previously.json`.
 For example: `3130305050424c323032337061626f6e5f736562.json`

-    e.
-Next, open the file `template.json` and copy all its content (because it's a template).
+        - Next, open the file `template.json` and copy all its content (because it's a template).

-    f.
-Go back to your `.json` recently created and paste there the `template.json` content.
+        - Go back to your `.json` recently created and paste there the `template.json` content.

-    g.
-Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder (that file is our guide), and following the data structure there, fill your own file.
-That file is your *example* file.
+        - Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder: that file is our guide, your *example* file.
+Following the data structure there, fill your own file.

-    >Note 1: the object `contactData` is a List.
+        >Note 1: the object `contactData` is a List ([]).
 In that List you can include the contact information you want to make public: your telegram, your twitter, your discord, etc. Each of these data must be enclosed in quotation marks and each one must be separated by commas.
 For example:
         ```bash
         ["telegram: sb_pabon", "discord: Sebastian Pabon#5894"]
         ```
         >Note 2: If you give a closer look to the field `subject` in the *example* file, you'll notice that the name of the file and the content of that field are a little bit similar.

-    >Note 3: each String chunk (the content inside the quotation marks) has a limited capacity, 60 characters max.
-So if you want to include information that exceeds that limit, you'd have to split the content in various Strings and separate them by commas.
+        >Note 3: each String chunk (the content between quotes) has a limited capacity, 64 characters maximum.
+So if you want to include information that exceeds that limit, you will have to split the content into several Strings and separate them by commas.
 For example, in the field *bio*:

         ```bash
         ["I'm a Gimbalabs tutor and I love my students, because they", "are the future of the ecosistem and", "the will create a better world."]
         ```
+        However, my recommendation is: make it simple.
+Write a brief and suscint message.

-    h.
-Save your work.
+        - Save your work.

-    i.
+    e.
 Commit and Push your changes to your fork:

         - Go to the *Source Code* icon at the left side (after you save your work, a number inside a *bubble* emerge from that icon).

         - In the "Commit message" field, write a message.
 For example `I created a new .json file`.

-        - Click in the *Commit & Push* button.
-Inmediately a window pops up asking you: "Commit to a new branch?"
-Answer *No, Use the current branch "main"*
+        - Click on the *Commit & Push* button.
+Inmediately a window pops up asking you: "Commit to a new branch?".
+Choose: "*No, Use the current branch "main"*

-    j.
-Final result: you can go to your fork at GitLab, and see all the changes you did.
+    f.
+Final result: you can go to your fork at GitLab, and see all the changes you made.
 Congratulations!
 But remember: these changes are not part of the Gimbalabs repo yet.
-By make it possible, yoy have to submit a *Merge request*.
+By make it possible, you have to submit a *Merge request*.

     #### 3.2 Using you VS Code:

-    > This part is a continuation of the step No. **2.
+    a.
+This part is a continuation of the step No. **2.
 Clone the repository locally**.
+So first follow the instructions listed there.

-    - From the numeral **3.
-Make changes**, numeral **3.1 Directly from GitLab**, follow the instructions from *a* to *h*, except the instruction *c*.
+    b.
+Next, from the numeral **3.
+Make changes**, numeral **3.1 Directly from GitLab**, follow the instructions *a, b,and d*.

-    - Commit and Push the changes from your **working-branch** to the **main branch** of your fork:
+    c.
+Commit and Push your changes from your **working-branch** to the **main branch** of your fork:

         - Go to the *Source Code* icon at the left side (after you save your work, a number inside a "bubble" emerge from that icon).